srimuthurajesh/Tech-Notes/devops/kubernetes.md

     - containerPort: 80
 ```
 ##### Explanation:
-- apiVersion: Specifies the version of the Kubernetes API (v1).
-This is the stable version for core objects like Pods.
+- apiVersion: Specifies the version of the Kubernetes API (v1)
-- kind: Defines the type of object you're creating, in this case, a Pod.
+- kind: Defines type of object
-- metadata: Provides identifying information for the Pod.
+- metadata: Provides information for the Pod.
-  - name: The name of the Pod (nginx).
+  - name: name of the Pod (nginx).
   - labels: Key-value pairs that help in organizing and selecting the Pod (name: nginx).
 - spec: Specifies the desired state of the Pod.
   - containers: This section defines the containers that will run in this Pod.
     - name: The container’s name (nginx).
-    - image: The Docker image to use (nginx), which pulls the official Nginx container image from a registry.
+    - image: docker image name.
-    - ports: The port that the container will expose (80), which is the standard HTTP port for web servers.
+    - ports: The port that the container will expose (80).

 **Summary**: This YAML file defines a Pod named nginx that runs an Nginx web server container, exposing port 80.

-2. Service Configuration:
+#### 2. Service Configuration:

 ```
 apiVersion: v1